northsurapee/IBM_data_science/ibm_ds_c4_python_for_ds.md

 # Read first 5 rows, like the head function in R
 df.head()

-# Create a dataframe out of a dictionary:
+# Create a dataframe out of a dictionary: key-header column , value-rows
 songs = {'Album': ['Thriller', 'Back in Black'], \
 		 'Release': [1982, 1980],
 		 'Length': ['00:42:19', '00:42:11']}  # songs is a dictionary